 Autonomy and decision making

 Chatbots primarily respond based on user input.
-They follow set rules and scripts, so they can only handle simple, repetitive tasks and can’t make decisions independently.
+They follow set rules and scripts, so they can only handle simple, repetitive tasks and can’t make decisions autonomously.

 AI agents, on the other hand, work more independently and can: